d365collaborative/d365fo.tools/wiki/Branching.md

 ## **Create a new branch from the desktop client**

 1. Make sure that you have selected your local repository
-2. Make sure that you have selected the development branch
+2. Make sure that you have selected the master branch

 [[images/Branch.001.png]]

-3. Click on the **development** branch icon in the top
+3. Click on the **master** branch icon in the top
 4. Click on the **New branch** button in the drop down menu

 [[images/Branch.002.png]]